ForstaLabs/forsta-message-vault/README.md

 ### Docker
     docker run -p4096:4096 forstalabs/message-vault

-Or to run a stack using docker-compose that includes postgres for storage:
+Or to run a stack using docker-compose that includes postgres for storage, just get the [`docker-compose.yml`](./docker-compose.yml) file from the top level of this repository and

     docker-compose up